Tsuba, Japanese sword guard Jyuluck-Do Corp.

 Nara Toshinaga (1667 - 1736)

-His given name is Tahei.
+His given name was Tahei.
 Pupil of the 3rd head of the Nara school "Toshiharu".

 Toshinaga mainly produced Fuchi & Kashira and Kozuka.
 Not produced sword guards so many.